solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    * `hash`: `Hash` bank hash of the picked block.

-   After deciding heaviest block, the leader gossip `RestartHeaviestFork(X.slot, X.hash)` out, where X is the latest picked block.
+   After deciding heaviest block, the leader gossip `RestartHeaviestFork(X.slot, X.hash)` out, where X is the block the leader picked locally in previous step.
 The leader will stay up until manually restarted by its operator.

-   Non-leader validator will discard `RestartHeaviestFork` sent by everyone else.
-   Upon receiving the heaviest fork from the leader, it will perform the following checks:
+   For every non-leader validator, it will perform the following actions on the heaviest fork sent by the leader:

    1. If the bank selected is missing locally, repair this slot and all slots with higher stake.

    2. Check that the bankhash of selected slot matches the data locally.

-   3. Verify that the selected fork contains local root is on the same fork as local heaviest fork.
+   3. Verify that the selected fork contains local root, and that its local heaviest fork slot is on the same fork as the leader's choice.

    If any of the above repair or check fails, exit with error message, the leader may have made a mistake and this needs manual intervention.